 It Can Get Better: Equality in Access to Healthcare

-Written by: Winnie Rotich, Observing Kenyan Physician with the Department of Obstetrics and Gynaecology at the University of Toronto
+Written by: Winnie Rotich, Observing Kenyan Medical Students with the Department of Obstetrics and Gynaecology at the University of Toronto

 A few days into my elective period in Toronto - 7:00AM Saturday morning.
 Bag on my shoulder and a coffee to go in hand (the Canadian coffee culture was catching up fast), ready for my 24-hour call at labor and delivery.
 I was excited, a-kid-on-Christmas-morning excited!